Beyond Benchmark Islands: Toward Representative Trustworthiness Evaluation for Agentic AI: Discussion

 \section{Discussion}

-\paragraph{Significance and vision.} This paper argues that representative, risk-sensitive scenario distributions should become a first-class object of evaluation in agentic AI.
-Rather than asking whether an agent performs well on a curated task suite, we ask whether it remains trustworthy over a representative scenario manifold (cf.\ Section~\ref{subsec:overview}).
-This reframing shifts evaluation from benchmark instances to representative scenario distributions, from single scores to multi-dimensional trustworthiness profiles, and from static testing to the iterative red--blue team cycle of the \emph{Trustworthy Optimization Factory}.
-The need for this shift is immediate: agentic systems now operate with planning, tool use, and socially situated decision making, yet evaluation practice still inherits the logic of fixed test sets and score-centric comparisons~\cite{koh2021wilds,debenedetti2024agentdojo}.
-If this agenda succeeds, we envision the community converging on shared scenario taxonomies and world-model libraries~\cite{liang2023helm,zhou2023sotopia,drouin2024workarena,xie2024osworld}, reporting trustworthiness profiles rather than single scores~\cite{liang2023helm,kiela2021dynabench}, adopting attribution pipelines as standard evaluation components, and using the Factory's red--blue cycle as a deployment-readiness pipeline.
-More broadly, this vision aligns with emerging AI governance frameworks that increasingly require auditable evidence of deployment-level safety~\cite{ganguli2022redteaming}.
+\paragraph{Significance and vision.} We argue that representative, risk-sensitive scenario distributions should be a first-class object of evaluation in agentic AI, anchored to a concrete five-property definition of trustworthiness (\S\ref{subsec:defining_trustworthiness}).
+The reframing shifts evaluation from benchmark instances to scenario distributions, from single scores to multi-dimensional profiles, and from static testing to the iterative red--blue cycle of the \emph{Trustworthy Optimization Factory}.
+The cross-model comparison (\S\ref{subsec:profile_comparison}) confirms a corollary: meaningful comparison is inherently multi-property---families (Llama, Mistral, Kimi, GLM, Qwen, GPT, DeepSeek) make different trade-offs that a leaderboard erases.
+If this agenda succeeds, the community converges on shared scenario taxonomies and world-model libraries~\cite{liang2023helm,zhou2023sotopia,drouin2024workarena,xie2024osworld}, reports profiles rather than single scores~\cite{liang2023helm,kiela2021dynabench}, and adopts the Factory's red--blue cycle as a deployment-readiness pipeline---aligned with emerging AI governance frameworks~\cite{ganguli2022redteaming,nist2023airmf,eu2024aiact}.

-\paragraph{Limitations and future work.} Beyond the scope constraints noted in \S\ref{subsec:closed_loop}, a full instantiation of HAAF will require larger scenario suites, multi-model comparisons, richer social simulations, and stronger annotation protocols.
-Key open questions include formalizing convergence criteria for the Factory (how many red--blue cycles are needed, what acceptance thresholds suit different domains), handling residual violations that resist prompt-level mitigation (such as intent-based failures driven by direct user requests), and grounding representative sampling in real-world evidence such as deployment logs, incident reports, and red-team traces~\cite{ganguli2022redteaming,debenedetti2024agentdojo}.
+\paragraph{Implications for agentic information retrieval.} The shift from passive retrieval to \emph{retrieval-grounded action}~\cite{xi2024agentir} makes agentic IR a natural and high-stakes setting for this framework.
+Three implications follow. \textit{(i)} Retrieved content is an attack surface: indirect prompt injection through retrieved documents~\cite{greshake2023indirect,zhou2024poisonedrag} is precisely a P2 (Robustness) failure, and our sandbox cleanly separates agents that treat retrieved text as data from those that treat it as instructions. \textit{(ii)} Retrieval-grounded agents expose sensitive corpora through natural-language interfaces, making P3 (Safety) and P4 (Social-Ethical) joint concerns rather than separable. \textit{(iii)} Agentic IR designers should not pick a model by aggregate score: a system top-ranked on retrieval helpfulness may rank last on resistance to retrieved-content injection or social manipulation; only profile-level comparison reveals which trade-off matches a given deployment.